Sidharth-Shanmugam-MEng-Project-2023-24/picam-video-recorder/README.md

 The `l` key toggles the light source: when the light is toggled on, the script writes an array of the value for 'white' to the Framebuffer.
 When the light is toggled off, the script writes an array of 'black'.

 The `r` key toggles the recording: press to start the recording, and again to end the recording.
-The file is saved in the format: `recording_%m-%d-%Y-%H-%M-%S.mjpg`.
+The file is saved in the format: `recording_%m-%d-%Y-%H-%M-%S.mkv`.

-The `e` key exits the script as long as it isn't recording, otherwise, the recording must be stopped with the `r` key before the `e` key has any effect.
+The `e` key exits the script, if a recording was in progress when this key is pressed, the recording is gracefully stopped and the file is saved.

 ### Moving the recording file to another computer
 I've been using the secure copy protocol (SCP) to copy the recording files from the Pi to my personal machine.